spatie/typescript-transformer/docs/dtos/typing-properties.md

 }
 ```

-Always use a fully qualified class name, since at the moment the package cannot determine if you have imported some class:
+A small note: always use a fully qualified class name, since at the moment the package cannot determine if you have imported some classes:

 ```php
 use App\DataTransferObjects\UserData;